stockmind/compare-iso/README.md

 # Compare ISO

-Scripts for macOS (OSX) and Linux to mount and compare two ISO.
+Scripts for macOS (OSX) and Linux to mount and compare two ISOs.

 ## macOS